-The new Dexus brand identity is built from its ‘leading by doing’ strategic platform.
-It speaks about their courage to innovate, of simplifying the complex and of being active but not talking about it.
-The fresh look and feel is more user-friendly, future-focussed and reflects the notion that Dexus continually brings perspectives together, finding better ways to shape workplaces, now and in the future.
+Built from the ‘Leading by Doing’ strategic platform, the new Dexus brand identity speaks about their courage to innovate, simplifying the complex, and of being a brand of action.
+The fresh look and feel is more user-friendly, future-focussed and reflects the notion that Dexus continually bring different perspectives together, finding better ways to shape workplaces, now and in the future.

 Darren Steinberg CEO

 Australia’s obsession with real estate does not stop at the family home’s front door; real estate investment trusts (or listed property trusts) make up one of the largest sectors on the Australian Stock Exchange rivalling banks and resource stocks in total market capitalisation1.

 One such company is Dexus, an Australian Real Estate Investment Trust with $22.7 billion of assets under management and are listed on the ASX.
 They manage and directly invest in high quality office, retail and industrial properties across Australia on behalf of third party capital partners.
 They are Australia’s biggest office landlords however, awareness of Dexus was low and the brand was perceived as being old-fashioned and too corporate.

 Millennials are fundamentally changing perspectives of how workplace environments should function with some 74% wanting flexible works schedules and a staggering 88% looking for work-life integration.
 Thus the concept of a working environment is turned on its head as work and life are now inextricably blended together2.
 So here come the quirky, welcoming, happiness-improving, stuffiness-reducing workplaces, hello monkey bars, common meeting places, fully equipped kitchens, goodbye water coolers, hello cappuccino machines and gymnasiums with personal trainers at hand3.